Most homeowners usually know the basics about tree care, such as watering, fertilizing, and pruning.

 Like humans, trees are not immune to diseases.

-Much of the time, trees do their thing – provide shade, help generate oxygen and make your property and your neighbourhood more aesthetically pleasing.
+Much of the time, trees do their thing – provide shade, help generate oxygen and make your property and your neighborhood more aesthetically pleasing.

 In this case, prevention is key.
 Protecting your trees from invasive pests and species will keep them strong and healthy, increasing the value of your estate.